-The $20,550 in contributions traced to William Christopher “Chris” McCollum – who The Brew learned today has resigned from his senior county post – came after Olszewski was reportedly warned in 2018 that McCollum had acted improperly while director of the Baltimore County Center for Maryland Agriculture and Farm Park, better known as the Ag Center.
+The $20,550 in contributions traced to William Christopher “Chris” McCollum – who The Brew learned today will soon leave his county post – came after Olszewski was reportedly warned in 2018 that McCollum had acted improperly while director of the Baltimore County Center for Maryland Agriculture and Farm Park, better known as the Ag Center.

 Baltimore County Inspector General Kelly Madigan confirmed those allegations in April, detailing $30,000 in unauthorized purchases that McCollum made as Ag Center director, including a $638 “boot sole cleaner” and multiple women’s boots.

 Since her report was released, two of Olszewski’s Democratic allies on the County Council, Cathy A. Bevins and Julian L. Jones Jr., have ripped into Madigan for allegedly “scaring” employees and “giving Baltimore County a black eye.”